Jul 28, 2022 6 Min READ

 While it’s certainly possible to buy your own warehouse, this type of investment isn’t going to be attainable for most ecommerce brands.
 The reality is, owning a warehouse means you’re responsible for maintenance and repairs throughout the entire space (which can become really expensive, really fast).
 And that’s without mentioning the high upfront costs for a down payment, or the necessary lines of credit to be approved for the mortgage in the first place.

-For many businesses, a better alternative to renting or owning a warehouse is to work with a trusted 3PL.
+For many business owners, a better alternative to renting or owning a warehouse is to work with a trusted 3PL.
 When you team up with a 3PL, you can actually outsource your warehousing and storage needs (so all the heavy lifting is handled on your behalf).

 On top of freeing up tons of time, outsourcing to a 3PL can cut down on costs and give your company the flexibility it needs to scale well.
 With that said, if you do go the 3PL route, just be sure to properly vet that provider before making things official.